-The first Samsung Galaxy Android Oreo release is finally here and today we want to take you through everything we know, and think we know, about the company’s plans for the Galaxy Note 8, Galaxy S8, Galaxy S7, Galaxy S6, and other Galaxy-branded phones and tablets.
+The Samsung Galaxy Android Oreo update is starting to make significant progress and today we want to take you through everything we know, and think we know, about the company’s plans for the Galaxy Note 8, Galaxy S8, Galaxy S7, Galaxy S6, Galaxy Note 5, and other Galaxy phones and tablets.

-Despite the release of its first Galaxy Oreo update, Samsung still isn’t saying much about its plans for Galaxy-branded smartphones and tablets.
-That said, we can fill in a several blanks for Galaxy smartphone and tablet users.
+Android Oreo is rolling out for the Galaxy S8 and Galaxy Note 8, but Samsung still isn’t saying a whole lot about its plans for other Galaxy-branded smartphones and tablets.
+That said, we can fill in a several blanks as we push into April.

 This roundup will walk you through the important things to know about Samsung’s Galaxy Android 8.0 updates and the Galaxy Oreo release for popular devices and mid-range phones and tablets.

 We’ll continue to update this guide as we, and others, receive more information about Samsung’s plans for Android Oreo so bookmark this page and check back in with us for regular updates.